Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Background

-Code LLMs appear to produce higher quality code when their output is sampled~\cite{chen2021evaluating}.
+Code LLMs appear to produce higher-quality code when their output is sampled~\cite{chen2021evaluating}.
 Since sampling introduces non-determinism, we must evaluate their output by generating several samples from the same prompt.
-The most widely used metric for Code LLM performance is \emph{pass@k}, which is the likelihood that the LLM produces a correct program at least once from $k$ attempts.
+The most widely used metric for Code LLM performance is \emph{pass@k}, which is the likelihood that the LLM produces a program that passes all hidden tests at least once from $k$ attempts.
 Pass@k must be estimated from $n >> k$ samples.
-When $k=1$, pass@1 is the same as the pass rate ($k/n$).
+When $k=1$ and there are $c$ successes, pass@1 is the same as the pass rate ($c/n$).
 We use pass@1 as the metric for all our benchmarking experiments, which is common practice.
 Intuitively, pass@1 measures the ability of the Code LLM to generate a correct solution in a single attempt.